ctrl-SiberKaptan/docs-3/overview/Distribution.md

 # Distribution

-Terp Network belongs to the people, not wealthy VC firms.
+Terp Network is to belong to the people, not wealthy VC firms.
 This is why we decided not to do any private sales or investment rounds and rather self-fund the project to launch.
-We will make a fair distribution of all genesis $TERP tokens without any remuneration in return.
+The Foundation will perscribe a fair distribution of all genesis $TERP tokens without any remuneration in return.

+The Terp Foundation is to be a Legally Recognized DAO, & will be issuing these tokens.
+The foundation can fund development projects & other actions for the good of the community.

+Hard work has happened to find a design that is difficult to game and fairly distirbuted amount actual participants and look forward to encouraging a vibrant & active community around Terp-NET.

+The development team fund is a fund that will be nessesary to reward those who put in the energy to bring this to lauch but will also leave some funds in reserve, controlled by the TERP Foundation.
+This will be a sub-DAO of Terp Network.

+Below is a draft of the tokenomics, note that this is not final and is succeptable to change at any time.

-**At genesis, there will be 420 million $TERP Tokens**
+**At genesis, there will be 420,000,000 $TERP Tokens & 7,100,000 $PERSY Tokens**

-**At genesis, 10% of $PERSY tokens total supply is in circulation.**
+**At genesis, 10.5% of $PERSY tokens total supply is in circulation.**
  90% will be created as rewards to delegators & validators for staking $TERP.
 More details can be found [here.]()

 #### **of these tokens, we will distribute them as follows (note these are % based, from initial circulating supply):**